-René Romero Schuler is a contemporary American artist who creates deeply emotional and textured paintings and sculptures.
-Her works speak to the complex nature of the human experience and the spirit that connects us all.
-Schuler's childhood experiences and personal journey heavily influence her art, which is equal parts self-portraiture and depictions of the range of emotions she has experienced.
+Artist René Romero Schuler is a contemporary American artist who creates deeply emotional and textured paintings and sculptures.
+Additionally, her works speak to the complex nature of the human experience and the spirit that connects us all.
+Schuler's childhood experiences and personal journey heavily influence her art.
+Her work is equal parts self-portraiture and depictions of the range of emotions she has experienced.

 Schuler's art often features feminine figures that are semi-abstract and textured, allowing for interpretation by the viewer.
-Her figures are symbolic of the scars and flaws that shape individuals and serve as representations of the underlying beauty that transcends physical, emotional, and mental barriers.
+Moreover, her figures are symbolic of the scars and flaws that shape individuals.
+They also serve as representations of the underlying beauty that transcends physical, emotional, and mental barriers.
 In every work she creates, Schuler aims to show the imperfection, stress, and underlying beauty of the being she portrays.

-Today, Schuler's authentic expressionism fosters an emotional connection to her artwork for audiences and collectors worldwide, bringing healing and joy to those who interact with her pieces.
-Her work has even inspired musical artistry, with "Jolere," a musical production based on her work, which includes five original scores composed by Lee Kesselman and accompanying contemporary dance choreographed by Joanna Lees.
+Additionally, today, Schuler's authentic expressionism fosters an emotional connection to her artwork for audiences and collectors worldwide. bring healing and joy to those who interact with her pieces.
+Her work has even inspired musical artistry, with "Jolere," a musical production based on her work.
+"Jolere" includes five original scores composed by Lee Kesselman and accompanying contemporary dance choreographed by Joanna Lees.

 In addition to her artwork, Schuler has authored several published works, including "René Romero Schuler: Life and Works" (2013), "René Romero Schuler" (2016), "René Romero Schuler" (2019), and "Ladies" (scheduled for publication in 2022).
 Through her art and writing, Schuler hopes to tap into the need to realize and embrace the inner beauty that transcends the physical, emotional, and mental barriers that our life experiences have created within us.